List of Cardcaptor Sakura characters: Touya Kinomoto

-In the Japanese anime adaptation, Touya is voiced by Ichiro Nagai.
+In the Japanese anime adaptation, Touya is voiced by Seki Tomokazu.
 In the English manga his name is spelled "Toya".
 In the Animax dub, he is voiced by Darren Pleavin for the first season.
 In the English adaptation Cardcaptors, his name is changed to Tori Avalon and he is voiced by Tony Sampson.
 In the English dub of the second film, Kirk Thornton takes over the voicing role.
 In the English dub of the Clear Card arc, Touya is voiced by Clifford Chapin.

 Yukito Tsukishiro / Yue

 Yue/Yukito are an independent dissociative personality: Yukito is a "false" persona created to mask Yue's "true" identity.
 For most of the series, Yue remained in a "state of hibernation"; Yukito is unaware of Yue's existence, though he maintains an enormous appetite for food in an unconscious attempt to give Yue power.
-Yue's existence is revealed to the other characters after all of the Clow Cards are collected, and Toya states he knew of Yue's existence all along and was just waiting for Yukito to notice himself.
+Yue's existence is revealed to the other characters after all of the Clow Cards are collected, and Toya states he knew of Yue's existence all along and was just waiting for Yukito to tell him himself.